Course Catalog

 PREREQUISITE: French 2

 French 3R is a continuation of French 2, with emphasis on the development of conversational skills, reading and listening comprehension, and writing and vocabulary expansion.
-Review and expansion of topics and cultural elements introduced French 1 and 2 are emphasized.
+Review and expansion of topics and cultural elements introduced in French 1 and 2 are emphasized.
 Cultural awareness is advanced through the study of a wide variety of topics.
 Students continue to develop their communication skills in French while preparing for the Regents Comprehensive Examination in June.

-French 4
+French 4 (HVCC)

 1 Year, 1 Credit

-PREREQUISITE: French 3 Regents
+PREREQUISITE: French 3

 Italian 1